 District 203 agrees with the concept of Take Your Child to Work Day on a non-school day.
 This is based on the underlying belief that school attendance is important, and activities that pull students away from school are discouraged.
 In the event that Take Your Child to Work Day is on a school attendance day, the student’s absence will be coded as PARU - Parent Request Unexcused absence.

 Tardiness means “not being in the classroom when the bell rings to signify the end of the passing period”.
 Regular attendance and punctuality are essential if students are to make use of the educational opportunities that school offers.

-Students who are tardy to class must report to the front desk by the main entrance of the school.
+Students who are tardy to class must report to the Dean's Assistants' station at door 1, 8 or 15.
 Students are required to present and scan their student ID to obtain a late pass to class.
 This pass DOES NOT EXCUSE the student for being late, but is required to enter a classroom late.
 Students must carry an ID with them at all times, Failure to present an ID will result in a Dean’s consequence.
 Tardiness is recorded on a cumulative basis, per quarter, for all classes.
 The following are the guidelines and corresponding consequences for tardiness: